faranalytics/streams-logger/README.md

 ## Formatting

 The `Logger` constructs and emits a `LogRecord<string, SyslogLevelT>` on each logged message.
-At some point in a logging graph the LogRecord *may* be serialized into a string.
+At some point in a logging graph the properties of a LogRecord *may* undergo formatting and serialization.
 This can be accomplished by creating an instance of a `Formatter` and passing in a custom [serialization function](#example-serializer) that accepts a `LogRecord` as its single argument.
 The serialization function can construct a log message from the `LogRecord` properties.
 In the concise example below this is accomplished by using a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ### Log Record Properties
-A `LogRecord<string, SyslogLevelT>` object is passed to the serializer that contains the following properties.
+A `LogRecord<string, SyslogLevelT>` object is passed to the serializer, which contains the following properties.

 - message `<string>` The logged message.
 - name `<string>` The name of the `Logger`.